sallyklpoon/python-functions/README.md

 Finally, we just need to slide these elements into the original passed list, and we are good ot go.

 **Abstraction:** This function will work for any number of elements in a list containing "red", "white", and "blue".
-It isn't important that shuffle the elements in the original list around (which could end up being more work and more prone to errors).
-Instead, I chose to create a temporary new list quickly and easily by counting.
+It isn't important that we pop and move the elements in the original list around (which could end up being more work and more prone to errors).
+Instead, using abstract and creative thinking, I chose to create a temporary new list quickly and easily by counting and adding these elements into the original list.

 **Algorithms/Automation:** The process of appending all the elements in the tally list to the original list has been automated so that any length of list can adapt easily in the program.
 Using this for-loop (in orange), we do not need